scipr-lab/libsnark/README.md

 *   `make NO_GTEST=1`

-     Do not link against GTest. gadgetlib2 tutorial and test suite won't be compiled if this option is enabled.
+     Do not link against GTest.
+The tutorial and test suite of gadgetlib2 tutorial won't be compiled if this option is enabled.

 *   `make MULTICORE=1`